strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 Some of these are listed here:

-1. You can reassign the partition between the brokers anytime.
-For example, it can be used at times when you want to scale down the number of brokers in your cluster.
+- You can reassign partitions between the brokers.
+For example, it can be used when you want to scale down the number of brokers in your cluster.
    You can assign partitions from the broker to be scaled down to other brokers which will handle these partitions now.

-2. With the help of this tool, you can increase the number of partitions / replicas which can help with increasing the throughput of the topic.
+- You can increase the number of partitions / replicas which can help with increasing the throughput of topics.

 ## Partition Reassignment Throttle
-Reassigning partitions between brokers can sometimes lead to a large transfer of large data.
-To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
+Reassigning partitions between brokers often leads to additional interbroker network traffic, in addition to the normal traffic required for replication.To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
-This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes, for example `--throttle 5000000` sets the limit to 50 MB/s.
+This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes, for example `--throttle 5000000` sets the limit to 5 MB/s.

 Throttling might cause the reassignment to take longer to complete.

 1. If the throttle is too low, the newly assigned brokers will not be able to keep up with records being published and the reassignment will never complete.

 2. If the throttle is too high, the overall health of the cluster may be impacted.

+The best way to set the value for throttle is to start with a safe value, and if it's too low, then run the command again to update the throttle till it's good.

 ## Actions that can be executed while using the tool